This tutorial will walk through how to leverage the

 like #41 “Blood Chemistry actual values by visit” since it would be

-cumbersome to manually drag in a MEAN
+cumbersome to manually drag in a MEAN block for each week

 and each blood chemistry parameter, as there can be many.
 See snapshot